 Follow these plumbing tips to help minimize the risk of freezing pipes, and to help prevent damage and expensive repairs.

 - Open cabinet doors under sinks and in storage areas to allow heat from the room to circulate around uninsulated pipes.
 Allow a trickle of hot and cold water to drip overnight; however, be careful not to run the water into a drain line that is exposed to the extreme cold because that line might freeze.

 - Insulate all pipes in unheated areas or against uninsulated outside walls, in garages, or in crawl spaces.
 Then, apply heat tape or thermostat-controlled heat cables around pipes that are prone to freezing, typically exposed pipes.

 - Make sure to turn on the heat and that it is no lower than 55 degrees Fahrenheit.

 If You Have Frozen Pipes

 - Shut off the water main leading into the structure to reduce pressure on frozen pipes and minimize flooding if the pipes burst.

-- Use a hair dryer to thaw the ice blockage if the frozen pipe is exposed and visible.
+- If the frozen pipe is visible and exposed, use a hair dryer to thaw the ice blockage.
 (Do not use an open flame to thaw!)
 If frozen pipes are not visible, call in the experts at Roto-Rooter.

 - If you currently notice slower water flow and expect frozen pipes, you should call a plumber immediately.
-Typically, issues like this can be resolved before any damage occurs.
+Typically, we can resolve these issues before any damage occurs.